pingcap/docs/statistics.md

 > **Note:**
 >
-> If you set `feedback-probability` to `0` in the configuration file, it causes a failure and reports an error.
+> If you set the value of `feedback-probability` to `0` in the configuration file, it causes a failure and reports an error.
 You need to set the value to `0.0` to disable `feedback-probability`.

 ### Control `ANALYZE` concurrency